Object Store

 In this specific scenario, it's possible to see that the output is only an object identifying an update.
 To check if the object has been properly updated, repeat the ID search scenario.

-Important: if the Object Store component is involved in updates, inside an iteration component (For Each, Stream File Reader, etc.) and making parallel executions, there can be concurrence in the registers update if the update instructions are exactly the same.
+If the Object Store connector is involved in updates, inside an iteration connector (For Each, Stream File Reader, etc.) and making parallel executions, there can be concurrence in the registers update if the update instructions are exactly the same.
 Consequently, one instruction will return "updateCount":1 and the other "updateCount": 0.
 It happens when 2 registers that are exactly the same get into the Object Store operation pool and the update or insertion instructions (with the Upsert parameter enabled) are sequentially executed.
 The first instruction makes an update and the second one finds the already-persisted register and checks there's nothing to be changed, returning there was no need for an action ("updateCount": 0).

 Remove an item from a specific ID